owkin/benchmark_flamby/README.rst

    $ benchopt run --config ./example_config.yml

-For the whole benchmark on Fed-TCGA-BRCA we successively run all hyper-parameters for all strategies just launch the following command (note that it takes several hours to complete but can be cached):
+For the whole benchmark on Fed-TCGA-BRCA we successively run all hyper-parameters of the grid for all strategies.
+To reproduce results just launch the following command (note that it takes several hours to complete but can be cached):

 .. code-block::